-1. The donor must complete the contributor's form containing all information about the donation, including the newspaper NIE program(s) designated to receive the donation.
+1. The donor must complete the NIE Grant Form containing all information about the donation, including the newspaper NIE program(s) designated to receive the donation.

 2. The Missouri Press Foundation will reimburse the newspaper for the classroom newspapers provided to schools, for 98 percent of the amount of contributions received and earmarked for that newspaper.
-Effective August 2007, a 2 percent administration fee is retained by Foundation.
+A 2 percent administration fee is retained by the Foundation.

 3. Missouri Press Foundation will confirm receipt of donations.
 Both donors and designated newspaper NIE programs will receive confirmations from the Foundation.